maxcai314/cowponder/readme.md

 # if you are running (or can run) powershell as administrator
 Set-ExecutionPolicy RemoteSigned

-# if you don't have administrator priviledges
+# if you don't have administrator privileges
 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
 This allows scripts like cowponder to run if they are signed. [learn more here](https://go.microsoft.com/fwlink/?LinkID=135170).